ddev/ddev/docs/users/docker_installation.md

 * Working for an organization that due to its size requires a paid Docker plan to use Docker Desktop, and wanting to avoid that cost and business relationship.
 * Preferring a CLI-focused approach to Docker Desktop's GUI focus.

-In day-to-day use, Colima is very similar to how WSL2 works on Windows.

-* Install colima with `brew install colima --HEAD` using homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/INSTALL.md).
+* Install colima with `brew install colima` using homebrew or see the other [installation options](https://github.com/abiosoft/colima/blob/main/INSTALL.md).
 * Start colima: `colima start --cpu 4 --memory 4` will set up a colima instance with 4 CPUs and 4GB of memory allocated.
 Your needs may vary.
 After the first start you can just use `colima start`
 * `colima status` will show colima's status.
 * After a computer restart you'll need to `colima start` again.